jesselpalmer/BASIC/README.md

 BASIC Interpreter that can be installed using Node.js.

 # Installation
-Clone the repo:
+1. Clone the repo:

 `git clone https://github.com/jesselpalmer/BASIC.git`

+2. cd into the BASIC repo:

+`cd BASIC`

-Install dependencies:
+3. Install dependencies:

 `npm install`

-Run TypeScript complier:
+4. Run TypeScript complier:

 `tsc`

+5. cd into the src directory:

+`cd src`

+6. Create a BASIC program using the guidelines below.

-Run a BASIC program
+7. Run the BASIC program that you created

 `node app <program name>`